-An amniocentesis is a procedure used to take a small sample of the amniotic fluid
+An amniocentesis is a test that takes a small sample of the amniotic fluid.
+It's done to

-tube defects (ONTDs), such as spina bifida.
-Testing is available for other genetic
+diagnose chromosome problems and open neural tube defects (ONTDs), such as spina bifida.

 How is an amniocentesis done?

-An amniocentesis involves inserting a long, thin needle through the mother's abdomen
+An amniocentesis involves putting a long, thin needle through your abdomen into the

-into the amniotic sac to withdraw a small sample of the amniotic fluid for examination.
+amniotic sac.
+The healthcare provider withdraws a small sample of the amniotic fluid.

-The amniotic fluid contains cells shed by the fetus, which contain genetic information.
+The amniotic fluid has cells shed by the fetus.
+These cells have genetic information.

-Although specific details of each procedure vary slightly, generally, an amniocentesis
+The specific details of each test vary slightly, but an amniocentesis often follows

-The doctor may or may not give a local anesthetic to numb the skin.
+The healthcare provider may use a local anesthetic to numb the skin.

-Women with twins or other multiples need sampling from each amniotic sac, to study
+If you are carrying twins or other multiples, you will need sampling from each amniotic

 What is a chorionic villus sampling (CVS)?

-Chorionic villus sampling (CVS) is a prenatal test that involves taking a sample of
+Chorionic villus sampling (CVS) is a prenatal test.
+It involves taking a sample of

 some of the placental tissue.
-This tissue contains the same genetic material as the
+This tissue often has the same genetic material as the

-fetus and can be tested for chromosomal abnormalities and some other genetic problems.
+fetus.
+It can be tested for chromosome problems and some other genetic problems.
+The

 How is CVS done?